PedroDoniniLinan/Phutball/README.md

 # Phutball
-Game in python with GUI and AI implemented
+Board game written in python with GUI (PyGame) and AI implemented (Minmax).

 Phutball_project: Folder containing the project with the code implemented.